ECONOMY & WORK

 The man was reportedly influenced by the social media trend called “Tips For Jesus.”
 The movement, which started in 2013, encouraged people to tip more in the name of god.
 It first went viral when a man who tipped over $1,000 documented his good deeds on social media to inspire others.

 In this case, the workers and the manager initially believed that the massive tip was a mistake.
-So they double-checked with Smith if he had intentionally left the gratuity and meant to tip so much.
+So they double-checked with Smith if he had intentionally left the gratuity and meant to tip that much.

 Naturally, the server was floored by the seemingly magnanimous gesture, especially since restaurants were still recovering from the impact of COVID-19 closures at the time.
 “It really meant a lot to me because everyone’s going through stuff,” Lambert told WNEP 16 News.
 “It really touched my heart.
 I still can’t believe it.
 I’m still in shock,” she added.